JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - Worst:  O(sqrt(N))

 ####**summary**
-- Given a sorted array, starting from the base it iterates by jumping a fixed number of steps until the element is greater than the target to set the max, then it jumps back to set the min.
+- Given a sorted array, starting from the base it iterates by jumping a fixed number of steps until the element is greater than the target to set the max, then it does one jump back to set the min.
 From the range min to max it conducts a linear search to find the target.
-Worst Time complexity of O of square root n.
+Worst Time complexity of O of square root n. (larger than log n)

 ###**Sublist Search (Search a linked list in another list)**
 ####Definition: